ngUpgraders/ng-forward/API.md

 - `template` is set via the @Component config template property (`templateUrl` can also be used)
 - `controller` is set to the class instance, but it not instantiated until after the link phase so that child directives are available in the DOM. `$scope`, `$element`, `$attrs`, and `$transclude` are injectable as locals.
 - `restrict` is set to 'E' since components must use tag-based selectors.
-- `controllerAs` is set to a camel-cased version of the selector but can be overridden if you prefer 'vm' or something else.
+- `controllerAs` is set to 'ctrl' but can be overridden if you prefer 'vm' or something else.
+Or you can set it to '$auto' which will set it to a camel-cased version of the selector.
 - `scope` and `bindToController`:
     - If angular 1.3, inputs are set on an isolated `scope` and `bindToController` to `true`.
     - If angular 1.4+, `scope` is set to an isolate scope with `{}` and inputs are set on `bindToController` object.